elleech/web_pitt/infsci2560_a1-asgmt1lottery/README.md

 ## Assignment 1 - Hand-code a HTML, CSS, and JavaScript Website

-My very first website which displays 2 US lottery games - MegaMillions and PowerBall - and shows number drawing frequencies by the help of python and Google Chart API.
+My very first website which displays two US lottery games - MegaMillions and PowerBall - and shows number drawing frequencies by the help of python and Google Chart API.
+It also picks random weighted numbers for users as a reference of buying thier next lottery tickets!

 Tool: HTML, CSS, and JavaScript